Prostatitis - bacterial

 Symptoms of acute prostatitis can start quickly, and can include:

 Symptoms of chronic prostatitis are similar, but not as severe.
-They usually begin more slowly.
+They often begin more slowly.
 Some people have no symptoms between episodes of prostatitis.

 Urinary symptoms include: